Matthew530419/carrot-game/README_carrot-game.md

 - Global variables should be defined to make value easier to be changed efficiently, such as `GAME_DURATION_SEC`, `timer`.
 In addtion, function local variable could use the global variables, such as `let RemaningTimeSec = GAME_DURATION_SEC;`.
 The one of reason why developer use timer as global variable is to stop timer easily when we needs. `setInterval()` and `clearInterval()` should be used to creat timer not only could keep running a task forever until end of configured time but also could stop interval when end of configured time within if loop.
 In case you want to exit the function when configured time immediately, use return within if loop.
 The function maybe operate one time after the time you want to stop if not use return within if loop. `Math.floor()` returns the largest integer value ignoring 0.xxx. `updateTimeText` function is callback function and use parameter named `time` as `RemainingTimeSec`.
 Call `updateTimeText(RemainingTimeSec)` outside `setInterval()` to display timer on gameTimer area. `--` of `updateTimeText(--RemainingTimeSec)` means minus(-) should be applied to timer.
 Call `updateTimeText(--RemainingTimeSec)` inside `setInterval()` and under if loop to discount timer.
 The timer should be finished if timer should be <= 0 by `clearInterval()`.
 In case of `clearInterval()`, I recommend use `clearInterval(timer)` because parameter should be needed when you use this within other function.
 However, The timer can not be finished abnormally and maybe to be continue to count if `updateTimeText(--RemainingTimeSec)` is upper if loop.
 So, The position of `updaterTimerText(--RemainingTimeSec)` is very important.

 - In case of boolean type named `started`, precondition is `false` before executing `startGame()`.
 However, value of started should be changed from `false` to `true` within `startGame()` when executing `startGame()`.
 This is also concept of toggle.
 Please do not forget that boolean type value should be changed when between before and when executing `startGame()` for operating correctly.
 I think `stared = !started` within `gameBtn.addEventListener()` means to control precondition before and after executing function named `startGame()` or `stopGame()`.
 In case of using same boolean type variable among more than 3 functions, the value of variable should be defined within function itself, rather than using `started = !started`.
 It would be possible to get malfunction timer because the timer is accumulated without stoping timer when it needed.
+In addition, please consider to stop timer when carrot icons removed completely.
+So, use `finishGame(Carrot_Count === score);` within `if(RemainingTimeSec <= 0)`. `finishGame(Carrot_Count === score);` means to return true if carrot icon removed completely when timer is 0, or to return false else if carrot icon do not removed completely when timer is 0.

 - `const gameTimer` = `document.querySelector('.game__timer');`
   `const PopupBtn = document.querySelector('.pop-up__refresh);`